goyal-rohan/goyal-rohan.github.io/index.md

 ## Research Interests

 - **Coding Theory:** Error Correcting Codes, Fast Algorithms for decoding, encoding, testing etc. along with Cryptographic and other applications.
-- **Extremal Combinatorics:** Sunflower Conjecture, Ramsey Theory etc.
+- **Combinatorics:** Additive, algebraic and extremal; Sunflower Conjecture, Ramsey Theory etc.
-- **Expanders and Applications:** High Dimensional expanders; uses in sampling, random walks, counting, coding etc.
+- **Expanders and Applications:** High Dimensional expanders; applications in sampling, random walks, counting, coding etc.
-- **Algebra and Computation:** Computational Group Theory, Ring Theory etc.
+- **Algebra and Computation:** Computational Group, Number, and Ring theory.
 - **Approximaton Algorithms (and hardness):** Mix of randomness and approximation both in online and offline settings; hardness of approximation.
 - Anything with a mix of Combinatorics, Algebra and Randomization!